bsdorra/.emacs.d/README.md

 dependencies.
 Default behavior is set to :ensure, so all dependencies will be downloaded automatically on the first start.

-Otherwise the config is basically a collection of gathered code fragments from all over the web.
+Otherwise, the config is basically a collection of gathered code fragments from all over the web.
 Maybe you find something useful, have fun!